fieldtrip/website/tutorial/source/headmodel_meg.md

 The paper [Lalancette M, Quraan M, Cheyne D. (2011) Evaluation of multiple-sphere head models for MEG source localization](http://www.ncbi.nlm.nih.gov/pubmed/21828900) discusses another popular method for MEG forward modeling, which is based on fitting local spheres to the surface.
 This alternative method can be used by specifying 'localspheres' as method in **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.

-Alternatively, you can also create and use a multiple-layered head model with Openmeeg.
-For this you can follow the procedure described in the tutorial for [creating a volume conduction model for EEG data](/tutorial/headmodel_eeg_bem#head_model)
+Alternatively, you can also create a multiple-layered head model that can be used to create a forward model based on the Boundary Element Method (e.g. as with Openmeeg).
+For this you can follow the procedure described in the tutorial for [creating a volume conduction model for EEG data (BEM)](/tutorial/headmodel_eeg_bem#head_model)

+Alternatively, you can also create an even more detailed volumetric head model that can be used to create a forward model based on the Finite Element Method (e.g. as with SimBIO or DUNEuro).
+To get started with this, you can follow the procedure described in the tutorial of [creating a volume conduction model for EEG data (FEM)](/tutorial/headmodel_eeg_fem#head_model)

 {% include markup/end %}

 ### Visualization